 Bailey, D.H., Borwein, J.M., Mattingly, A. & Wightwick, G. 2013, 'The computation of previously inaccessible digits of 2 and Catalan's constant', Notices of the American Mathematical Society, vol. 60, no. 7, pp. 844-854.View/Download from: UTS OPUS or Publisher's site

-Vecchiola, C., Anjomshoa, H., Bernstein, Y., Dumitrescu, I., Garnavi, R., von Kaenel, J. & Wightwick, G. 2013, 'Engineering resilient information systems for emergency management', IBM JOURNAL OF RESEARCH AND DEVELOPMENT, vol. 57, no. 5.View/Download from: UTS OPUS or Publisher's site
+Vecchiola, C., Anjomshoa, H., Bernstein, Y., Dumitrescu, I., Garnavi, R., Von Känel, J. & Wightwick, G. 2013, 'Engineering resilient information systems for emergency management', IBM Journal of Research and Development, vol. 57, no. 5.View/Download from: UTS OPUS or Publisher's site

 Martin, J.L., Varilly, H., Cohn, J. & Wightwick, G.R.
 2010, 'Technologies for a Smarter Planet Preface', IBM JOURNAL OF RESEARCH AND DEVELOPMENT, vol. 54, no. 4, pp. 1-2.View/Download from: Publisher's site

-Novianto, R., Williams, M.-.A., Gärdenfors, P. & Wightwick, G. 2014, 'Classical conditioning in social robots', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), Springer Verlag, Germany, pp. 279-289.View/Download from: UTS OPUS or Publisher's site
+Novianto, R., Williams, M.-.A., Gärdenfors, P. & Wightwick, G. 2014, 'Classical conditioning in social robots', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), Springer Verlag, Sydney, Australia, pp. 279-289.View/Download from: UTS OPUS or Publisher's site

 Classical conditioning is important in humans to learn and predict events in terms of associations between stimuli and to produce responses based on these associations.
 Social robots that have a classical conditioning skill like humans will have an advantage to interact with people more naturally, socially and effectively.
 In this paper, we present a novel classical conditioning mechanism and describe its implementation in ASMO cognitive architecture.
 The capability of this mechanism is demonstrated in the Smokey robot companion experiment.
 Results show that Smokey can associate stimuli and predict events in its surroundings.
 ASMO's classical conditioning mechanism can be used in social robots to adapt to the environment and to improve the robots' performances.